Jones assumes command of CES, first uniformed leader in decade

 |0

-This work, Jones assumes command of CES, first uniformed leader in decade, by SSgt Pedro Tenorio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Jones assumes command of CES, first uniformed leader in decade, by John Ingle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT